aldo-gutierrez/bitmasksorter/README.md

 Radix Bit Sorter also uses an adhoc Count Sort.
 It doesn't need to sort by all bits  just by the bits that are in the bit mask.

 RadixBitSorter is a lot faster than to the typical stackoverflow, baeldung, hackerearth implementations.
-The reason is that sometimes they use base 10 implementations with modulo operation, or they use bytes but not the binary form with binary operations.
+The reason is those implementations use base 10 implementations with modulo operation, or they use complete bytes

 After hearing about Ska Sort using the ideas described in the forums I created the class RadixByteSorter which uses bytes instead of bits.
 The main difference between RadixByteSorterInt and RadixBitSorter is that RadixByteSorter works on bytes and RadixBitSorter works on bits.

 RadixByteSorterInt when working an all bytes should have the same performance than SkaSort.
 See the C++ Implementation for more details on SkaSort
-RadixBitSorter is faster than RadixByteSorter and SkaSort when less than 31 bits are in the bitmask otherwise SkaSort and RadixByteSorter are faster
+RadixBitSorter is faster than RadixByteSorter and SkaSort when less than 31 bits are in the bitmask otherwise SkaSort and RadixByteSorter should be faster

 Radix Bit Sorter Optimizations:
 - It does not need to sort by all the bits just the ones in the bitmask
-- It sorts by 11 bits at a time as maximum and 1 as minimum (Instead of 8 as SkaSort and RadixByteSorterInt do)
+- It sorts by 11 bits at a time as maximum and 4 as minimum (Instead of 8 as SkaSort and RadixByteSorterInt do)

 Radix Byte Sorter Optimizations:
 - An option to detect which bytes do not use has been added to the algorithm (calculateBitMaskOptimization) and enable by default.